phamcongthuy/challenge/rules.markdown

 The My LA2050 Grants Challenge is open for submissions from March 1, 2018 (9am Pacific Time) through March 30, 2018 (5pm Pacific Time).

-In order to submit a proposal, log in using Skild and complete the application form.
+In order to submit a proposal, log in using FluidReview and complete the application form.

 US-based non-profit, for-profit, social enterprises and government agencies with projects serving Los Angeles County are eligible to apply.